carrot2/elasticsearch-carrot2/README.md

-Recommended compatibility chart (matching versions of ES, Carrot2, and optionally Lingo3G). (+) means it'll probably work with newer releases (we test against latest version from that branch).
+Recommended compatibility chart (matching versions of ES, Carrot2, and optionally Lingo3G). (+) means it'll probably work with newer releases (we test against the latest version from that branch).

 The plugin is compiled against *an exact* version of ES and *will not work* with any other version.
 The numbering of the plugin